eic/tutorial-geometry-development-using-dd4hep/_episodes/01-defining-geometry.md

   <define>
     <constant name="VertexBarrelMod_length"             value="VertexBarrel_length"/>
     <constant name="VertexBarrelMod_rmin"               value="VertexBarrel_rmin"/>

     <constant name="SiVertexSensor_thickness"           value="40*um"/>
   </define>
 ```
 which can either use another parameter defined previously in the included files, or which can be defined in this file itself.
 A best practices is to define detailed parameters of each subsystem in the end point file, but to defer to the central definitions in the `definitions.xml` for quantities such as the overal size and location of the subsystem, or interfaces with other subsystems.

-The parameters are then used in the `detector` block to define the detector itself (abridged):
+The parameters are then used in the `detector` block to define the detector itself (much abridged):
 ```xml
   <detectors>
     <detector